Skip to main content

 When Dan Martin first started in the trial consulting profession 25 years ago, the practice of videotaping depositions was still fairly novel.
 Today, not only are many depositions videotaped, but their capture is often accomplished remotely.

 The attorneys Dan partnered with in the ’90s were still arriving at trial laden with graphics printed on large boards, a presentation medium that, while not forgone, has largely been supplanted by video displays.
 He has seen Ultra HD (4K) video slowly begin to take the place of plain old HD, which took the place of standard definition...and so on.
-Once satisfied with 2-dimensional graphic images, clients are increasingly requesting 3D animations.
+Once satisfied with two-dimensional graphic images, clients are increasingly requesting 3D animations.

 And the swiftest legal technology transformation Dan has witnessed took place about two years ago, when legal proceedings through the use of Zoom technology began to be conducted online.